ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 ## Annex 1
 update series 8 values; new data series 15 new values; modified dataseries 5 values; new biometry 3 new values; update biometry 7 new values
 ## Annex 2
+modified series 5 values; new dataseries 3 new values; modified dataseries 20 values;new biometry 3 new values; update biometry 63 values

 ## Annex 3
 update series 2 new values; new dataseries 2 new values, new biometry 2 new values; update biometry 43 new values